Diffusion-based Layer-wise Semantic Reconstruction for Unsupervised Out-of-Distribution Detection: Experiments

-\textbf{Ablation study on LFDN network parameters}.
 We conducted ablation experiments on two groups of parameters within the LFDN network: the dimension of the linear layers and the number of ResBlocks.
 For each experiment, we reduced one of these parameters to half of its original size while keeping all other parameters unchanged. \textbf{Table~\ref{table 6}} presents the results of these experiments, showing how these modifications affect the performance.
 It is observed that the performance of our MFsim metric remains relatively stable, indicating that it continues to provide effective OOD detection capabilities even under conditions of reduced network size.